Air Pollution Control Strategies

 As the lead air quality planning agency for the Denver Metro/North Front Range (DM/NFR) region, the RAQC is responsible for evaluating control strategies aimed at reducing emissions, particularly precursors to the formation of ozone – namely nitrogen oxides (NOX) and volatile organic compounds (VOC).
 It is the RAQC’s goal to implement strategies that will continue to decrease ozone levels and bring the area into compliance with federal ozone standards to protect public health, the environment, and reduce the impacts of climate change.
 Control strategies usually reduce either NOx or VOCs, which tend to come from different emission sources, and often have the co-benefit of also reducing other air pollutants.

-Strategies are identified are identified by stakeholders and are then evaluated by the RAQC’s Control Strategy committee based on the following criteria:
+Strategies are identified are identified by stakeholders and are then evaluated by the RAQC’s Control Strategy Committee.
+The following are key elements to consider for developing control strategies:

 - • Estimated Costs